EthanSiapno/Swift100/unit1/README.md

   * 'in' as a keyword to show the parameters of a closure, since the parameters are within the curly brackets
   * $0, $1, $x as shorthand for string inputs in sorting closures to GREATLY reduce clutter
   * Closures apply greatly to .filter and .map as well as a majority of SwiftUI (next unit)
+* Functions as parameters
+  * See day 9 part 3 for notes.